 Liz Stephen finished 16th in the 30k classic at the FIS Nordic World Ski Championships.

 Ida Sargent Websites

-Sargent scored her first World Cup points only a year ago.
 In 2011 she finished fourth in the freestyle sprint at U23 World Championships and earned a berth on the World Championships squad.
-Before that she skied three impressive seasons at Dartmouth, leading the Big Green to undefeated seasons in 2009 and 2010.
+She also skied three impressive seasons at Dartmouth, leading the Big Green to undefeated carnival seasons in 2009 and 2010.

 OFF THE SNOW

 Stage World Cup